 The motoring tax system is designed to encourage take-up of low emission and electric vehicles.
 Switching to an electric can help your business save on Benefit in Kind (BIK) rates, Class 1A National Insurance, Vehicle Excise Duty (VED), capital allowances and salary sacrifice regimes.
 More information about these savings is available on the Go Ultra Low website.

 - If you’re a business owner, or work for a charity or public sector organisation, you could be eligible for the OLEV Workplace Charging Scheme.
-This government scheme can provide up to £300 of funding towards the cost of each charging point installed.
+This government scheme can provide up to £500 of funding towards the cost of every socket of each charging point installed.

 - There is a local authority business grant for employers to install charging points for their employees and fleet vehicles to use.
 These need to be on private land, not the adopted highway.
-If you are interested in this, please email the Travelwest Business Engagement Manager, Kurt Scheibl (email@example.com).
+If you are interested in this, please email the Business Engagement team at email@example.com

 If you’re interested in grants for your home, please see our making the change page.